 - Created by and configured through emitters

-- Can be any display object that inherits the Particle class
+- Can be any display object or class you desire

-- Using ParticleGroups, particles get grouped together to increase performance
+- Particles can be grouped together to increase performance

 - Unlimited amount of properties - only configure properties you use